 In this context, approximately 123 people will attend.

-Make an Attendance "A" And "B" List
+Make an Attendance "A" and "B" List

-Figuring out who is attending your wedding is an art, not a science.
 It is a smart idea to make an "A" list and a "B" list for your wedding invitations.
 More specifically, you can send your "A" list invitations out approximately eight weeks in advance.
 As you start to receive acceptances and declines regarding attendance, you can start inviting some of the people from your "B" list.
 Starting your wedding guest list can be easy with the right mindset and smart segmentation.